 Back to all articles

 Turkey sits at the crossroads of Europe and Asia, offering historic cities like Istanbul, a rich culture, and a cost of living significantly lower than Japan.
-It has become increasingly popular among digital nomads and international residents in recent years.
+It has become rapidly popular among digital nomads and long-term expats, and its Citizenship by Investment program is one of the most sought-after globally.
+However, Turkish lira volatility and rising inflation are important risk factors to consider.

 • For tourism and short business trips